Joseph Thomas Bowman was born in 1867 in Perry County, OH, the son of Jonas B. and Lucy (Danison) Bowman.

 A detailed report of her expenses on their behalf survives in the Probate Order Book of Blackford County.
 As would be expected, she spent funds for "clothing, board, schooling and doctor bills."
 She also took them on trips to Elwood, Kokomo, Clinton and New Castle, IN.
 Records also show she sent Ruth to Franklin, PA in September 1914 and Charles and Mary to her old hometown of Zanesville (Somerset, Perry County), OH, during the months of July, August and September 1915.

-He lived in Detroit, Wayne County, MI, where he was a tool-lathe operator in an automobile factory, as shown in the 1920 census.
+He was short and slender and had red hair and brown eyes.
+Charles relocated to Detroit, Wayne County, MI, where he worked as a tool-lathe operator in the Dodge Bros. automobile factory, as shown in his World War I draft registration and the 1920 census.
+His address in 1918 was 54 Zender Place.

 In 1920, he was unmarried, and lodged with the family of Margaret Fruck and her son Walter.